 February 12, 2012: Months after his untimely death, Steve Jobs is honored with a Special Merit Grammy Award in recognition of his contributions to the field of music with the iPod and iTunes Music Store.

-The award is collected by Apple’s senior vice president of Internet Software and Services, Eddy Cue, on behalf of Jobs’ widow Laurene Powell Jobs, his kids, and “everyone at Apple.”
+Eddy Cue, Apple’s senior vice president of internet software and services, collects the Grammy on behalf of Jobs’ family and “everyone at Apple.”

 Celebrating Apple’s contribution to the music industry

-Steve Jobs’ death on October 5, 2011, caused a massive outpouring of public grief the likes of which has rarely been seen for a business executive.
+Jobs’ death on October 5, 2011, caused a massive outpouring of public grief rarely seen for a business executive.

-What made Jobs particularly relevant to the Grammys crowd was that he had helped bridge the gap between technology and the humanities — and had helped shake up the music industry in the process.
-By February 2012, the iTunes Music Store was the biggest music vendor in the entire world.
+The way Jobs helped bridge the gap between technology and the humanities made him particularly relevant to the Grammys crowd.
+Apple also shook up the music industry.
+By February 2012, the iTunes Music Store ranked as the biggest music vendor in the entire world.

-This was the second time Jobs had, in some measure, been honored by The Recording Academy.
-Apple itself won a Technical Grammy Award in 2002.
+This marked the second time The Recording Academy honored Jobs and his company’s accomplishments.
+Apple won a Technical Grammy Award in 2002.

 What do you think Apple’s biggest contribution to the music industry is?
 Let us know your thoughts in the comments below.